wallentx/termdvd/README.md

 -v (--version): Displays the program's version number and then exits.
 -c (--no_color): Makes the DVD icon only colored white.
 ```

+# Changes in version 2.1
+- Added compatability with older versions of Windows. (in other words, anything older than Windows 10)
+- The DVD icon looks slightly diffrent now.
+- The program now displays my username correctly when the --version argument is given.
+It didn't in the previous version.